iamdefender/sorokin/README.md

 #### Act II: The Tree (or "Building the Monster")

 Now comes the fun part.
-For each core word, `sorokin` builds a recursive branching tree of mutations.
+For each core word, `sorokin` carefully grows a recursive branching tree of mutations.
 How?
 With the calm precision of a med-school dropout who skipped bedside manner, but technically, here's how:

 **Step 1: Memory First**
 Check the SQLite morgue.
 Have we dissected this word before?
 Use those cached mutations.